+III.
 GRB Source Classification and Characterization

-GRBs are typically classified morphologically into a few distinct classes, based on temporal and flux characteristics.14-17 Using the term T{90} as the time over which the burst emits from 5% to 95% of its total photon counts, long bursts are those with $T{90} > 2$ sec, and are thought to be related to massive star collapse.17 Short bursts, likewise, exhibit a duration of $T{90} < 2$ sec.
+GRBs are typically classified morphologically into a few distinct classes, based on temporal and flux characteristics [16-19].
+Using the term T{90} as the time over which the burst emits from 5 to 95% of its total photon counts, long bursts are those with $T{90} > 2$ s, and are thought to be related to massive star collapse [19].
+Short bursts, likewise, exhibit a duration of $T{90} < 2$ s.
 Another classification approach is fluence, S, which is the photon flux integrated over time.
-High fluence bursts exhibit $S > 1.6 \times 10^{-4} \text{erg/cm}^2/T{90}$, whereas low fluence bursts are those with $S < 1.6 \times 10^{-4} \text{ erg/cm}^2/T{90}$.
-Most bursts exhibit some degree of a fast-rise and exponential-decay, referred to as FRED, behavior.
+High-fluence bursts exhibit $S > 1.6 \times 10^{-4} \text{ erg/cm}^2/T{90}$, whereas low-fluence bursts are those with $S < 1.6 \times 10^{-4} \text{ erg/cm}^2/T{90}$.
+Most bursts exhibit some degree of a fast rise and exponential decay (FRED) behavior.

-Short bursts are known to have harder spectra than long bursts, where a greater proportion of the detected photons are of higher energy.19 The importance of spectral properties, coupled with the sensitive energy band, E, of a given detector, can be seen in the relative statistics of GRB detection between instruments and missions.
-For example, the Fermi spacecraft's Gamma-ray Burst Monitor (GBM), with an effective area a factor of ~3 smaller than that of Swift's Burst Alert Telescope (BAT), detects 1.5 times more GRBs per year.20 The reason for this dramatic difference is, in part, GBM's greater sky coverage, but also that GBM's sensitivity extends over a much broader energy band (8 keV $\leq E \leq$ 30 MeV) than does BAT (15 keV $\leq E \leq$ 150 keV).
-Because the GBM's higher-energy response is a better match to the hard-spectrum emission from short bursts, a significantly larger fraction of bursts detected by GBM are short, compared to BAT.
+Short bursts are known to have harder spectra than long bursts, where a greater proportion of the detected photons are of higher energy [20].
+The importance of spectral properties, coupled with the sensitive energy band, E, of a given detector, can be seen in the relative statistics of GRB detection between instruments and missions.
+For example, the Fermi spacecraft's gamma-ray burst monitor (GBM), with an effective area a factor of ~3 smaller than that of Swift's Burst Alert Telescope (BAT), detects 1.5 times more GRBs per year [21].
+The reason for this dramatic difference is, in part, GBM's greater sky coverage, but also that GBM's sensitivity extends over a much broader energy band (8 keV $\leq E \leq$ 30 MeV) than does BAT (15 keV $\leq E \leq$ 150 keV) [22].
+Because the GBM's higherenergy response is a better match to the hard-spectrum emission from short bursts, a significantly larger fraction of bursts detected by GBM are short, compared to BAT.
 Because short bursts tend to contain narrower temporal features that are better suited to high-precision time of arrival comparison, the hard-spectrum nature of these types of bursts may dictate future GLINT detector design decisions for optimized performance.
-Figure 2 provides six unique GRB profiles recorded by various detector missions, which illustrate the diversity of burst characteristics.
-In each subplot, the red and blue signals represent the incoming fluxes as received by the respective spacecraft's detector.
+Figure 2 provides four unique GRB profiles recorded by various detector missions, which illustrate the diversity of burst characteristics.
+In each subplot, the solid and dashed signals represent the incoming fluxes as received by the respective spacecraft's detector.
 Differences in flux magnitude between two observing spacecraft, which can vary dramatically as shown, are due to the different detector properties on each spacecraft.